GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 ## Pessimistic future

-One common use case is to fetch some data form a server.
+One common use case is to fetch some data from a server.
 In this case we may want to display a CircularProgressIndicator while awaiting for the future to complete.

 ```dart
   @override